milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 online and offline data providers, from which we obtain aggregated demographic, interest based and online advertising related data;

-publicly-available sources such as publicly available posts on social media platforms and information available through public databases associating IP addresses with internet service providers (ISPs).
+publicly-available sources such as publicly available posts on social media platforms and information available through public databases associating IP addresses with internet service providers (ISPs);

+third party services that you are signed into and that provide functions within Netflix games, such as multiplayer gameplay, leaderboards, and game saving options.

 Use of Information